sanand0/til/apps.md

 ## Dec 2025

+- [ ] 24 Dec 2025.
+OlmoEarth insights.
+Which region in Bangalore became urbanized fastest?
-- 14 Dec 2025.
+- [x] 14 Dec 2025.
 Better SVG to doodle animation library.
 Convert to paths.
 Realistic speed.
-- 12 Dec 2025.
+- [ ] 12 Dec 2025.
 Use SAM for game video analytics, e.g. football.
 Is a quarterback a mobile quarterback?
 Is a receiver running a deep route?
 Is a defender in man coverage?
 Use video segmentation to identify players, track them, and classify their roles and actions.
 - 01 Dec 2025.
 Write a script to use a vision model to evaluate (with reasons) the SVGs rendered by the [LLM SVG Generation Benchmark](https://gally.net/temp/20251107pelican-alternatives/index.html) and identify (a) which LLM-as-a-judge vision most aligns with humans and (b) which LLM generates the best SVGs.
 This requires a human to critically evaluate the SVGs, which is best done over a call, like an interview, with an eloquent, critical artist.

 ## Oct 2025